DCC-EX/dcc-ex.github.io/docs/about/contributing/software.md

 the bottom right hand corner to install the Esbonio language server.
 It is recommended you do so now.

-Refer to the `/about/contributing/website/index`{.interpreted-text role="doc"} contribution page for more info on generating reliable local previews.
+Refer to the `/about/contributing/website/index` contribution page for more info on generating reliable local previews.

 ### Recommended configuration options